InfluxCommunity/influxdb-ruby/README.md

 # time_series_1 [ {"region"=>"us"} ] => {"columns"=>["time", "count", "value"], "values"=>[["2015-07-09T09:02:54Z", 55, 0.4343]]}
 ```

-By default, InfluxDB::Client will keep trying to connect to the database when it gets connection denied, if you want to retry a finite number of times
+By default, InfluxDB::Client will keep trying to connect to the database when it gets connection denied,
-(or disable retries altogether), you should pass the `:retry`
+if you want to retry a finite number of times (or disable retries altogether), you should pass the `:retry`
+value.

-value. `:retry` can be either `true`, `false` or an `Integer` to retry
-infinite times, disable retries or retry a finite number of times,
+`:retry` can be either `true`, `false` or an `Integer` to retry infinite times, disable retries or retry
-respectively. `0` is equivalent to `false`
+a finite number of times, respectively. `0` is equivalent to `false`

 ```
-> require 'influxdb'
-=> true
+$ irb -r influxdb
 > influxdb = InfluxDB::Client.new 'database', :retry => 4
 => #<InfluxDB::Client:0x00000002bb5ce0 @database="database", @hosts=["localhost"],
 @port=8086, @username="root", @password="root", @use_ssl=false,